-At the beginning of the substorm interval (orbits 16229 and 16230) with the intensification of SYM/H, the WE peak shifts to lower latitudes and the current density diminishes.
-The most intense peaks of the nighttime WE are obtained during the substorm interval prior to the main phase start with and retain values of 2.7 A/m at MLat = 64.4° (orbit 16231), 1.7 A/m at MLat = 60.9°

-- 345 (orbit 16232), and during the beginning of the main phase with 1.79 A/m at MLat = 58.0° (orbit 16233).
-Later in the maximum of the main storm phase, the WE peak current density diminishes to 1.07 A/m at MLat = 59.5° (orbit 16234) and 0.9 A/m at MLat = 55.8° (orbit 16235).
-Hence, the latitudinal peaks of the WE vary during nightime in phase with the intensification of SYM/H (storm development) before the main phase commences at higher latitudes, while shifting to the equator - 350 during the maximum of the main phase.
-The peak intensities changes both in phase and in antiphase with the SYM/H intensity.
-During the recovery phase, the peak density of the WE current is smaller than 0.2 A/m, while the eastward currents within the polar cap are too small to be recorded.
+- These currents might contain irregularities, which are caused by the appearance of a peak of eastward currents in the latitudinal profile.
+The monotonicity of the eastward current variations within the polar cap during most orbits provides some reason to assume, that these currents result from the closure of an intense WE current, which occurs at latitudes of the auroral oval in the nighttime sector. - At the beginning of the substorm interval (orbits 16229 and 16230) with the intensification of SYM/H SymH, the WE peak shifts to lower latitudes and the current density intensity diminishes.
+The most intense peaks of the nighttime WE are obtained during the substorm interval prior to the main phase start with and retain values of 2.7 A/m at MLat = 64.4° (orbit 16231), 1.7 A/mat MLat = 60.9° (orbit 16232), and during the beginning of the main phase with 1.79 A/m at MLat = 58.0° (orbit 16233).
+Later in the maximum of the main storm phase, the WE peak current - 440 density strength diminishes to 1.07 A/m at MLat = 59.5° (orbit 16234) and 0.9 A/m at MLat = 55.8° (orbit 16235).
+Hence, the latitudinal peaks of the WE vary during nighttime in phase with the intensification of SYM/H SymH (storm development) before the main phase commences at higher latitudes, while shifting to the equator during the maximum of the main phase.
+The peak intensities changes both in phase and in antiphase with the SYM/H SymH intensity.
+During the recovery phase, - the peak density intensity of the WE current is smaller than 0.2 A/m, while the eastward currents within the polar cap are too small to be recorded.

-4.2 Observations related to ASYM/H variations and to high-latitude currents

-In the dayside sector during the existence of the EE (orbits 16229-16236), the peak current intensi-355 ties and the peak latitude positions vary synchronous with the ASYM/H changes, except of one orbit (16235) during the main phase.
-During this orbit, the ASYM/H index abruptly intensifies to 145 nTwith a pertaining small density of the EE with ~0.29 A/m and a shift of MLat by 1.8°.
-For the WE, the change in latitude and density of the peak currents is in phase with the ASYM/H variations during the storm, with the exception of orbit 16235.
+4.2 Observations related to ASYM/H AsyH variations and to high-latitude currents of one orbit (16235) during the main phase.
+During this orbit, the ASYM/H AsyH index abruptly intensifies to 145 nT with a pertaining small density intensity of the EE with ~0.29 A/m and a shift of MLat by 1.8°.
+For the WE, the change in latitude and density strength of the peak currents is in phase with the ASYM/H AsyH variations during the storm, with the exception of orbit 16235.